spines83/knative-domainmapping-bug/README.md

 On helloworld-go (Auto TLS), you should see "X-Forwarded-Proto":["https"].
 This is the correct behavior.

-On helloworld-go-2 (DomainMapping), you should see "X-Forwarded-Proto":["http"].
-This is a bug and should be "https" instead.
+On helloworld-go-dm (DomainMapping), you should see "X-Forwarded-Proto":["http"].
+This is incorrect and should be "https" instead.

 ## Removing